 Finding the perfect Bullet Journal notebooks can be a daunting task.
-It’s not always easy to find a dot grid notebook, and once you do it’s easy to get overwhelmed with the details.
-I’ve been Bullet Journaling every single day for over 2 years now, and I’ve tried a lot of notebooks along the way.
+This sea of journal notebooks is overwhelming.
+Since I’ve been Bullet Journaling every single day for over 3 years now, I’ve tried a lot of dot-grid notebooks along the way.

-I’ve narrowed down your search to the best and the brightest.
-These 5 notebooks have stood the test of time and are sure to please options for every variety of journaling.
-So if you’re looking for a sure thing — look no further.
+So, I’ve narrowed down your search to the best and the brightest.
+These 5 journal notebooks stood the test of time and are sure to have options for every variety of journaling.
+If you’re looking for a sure thing — look no further.
 I’ve got you!

 - 2 bookmarks

-The Leuchtturm1917 might be the most popular notebook for Bullet Journaling and for good reason.
+The Leuchtturm1917 might be the most popular journal notebooks for Bullet Journaling and for good reason.
 In 2 years of Bullet Journaling, I’ve used 3 Leuchtturm1917s and they all held up extremely well to everyday use.
 Leuchtturm even released an official “Bullet Journal” edition of their notebook, with extra features and in-depth instructions.
-This version of slightly more expensive, but a great option for a beginner who could use some training wheels.
+But, this version of slightly more expensive.
+Though, it’s still a great option for a Bullet Journal beginner who could use some training wheels.

-The Leuchtturm1917 is exceedingly durable and can withstand lots of abuse.
+First, the Leuchtturm1917 is very durable and can withstand lots of abuse.
 If you’re a heavy everyday user, the Leuchtturm will hold up like a champ.
 And 249 pages means it will last longer than some of the other notebooks on this list, so you are buying journals less often.
-I also love that it comes in any color imaginable!
+Also, I love that it comes in any color imaginable!
 You literally have a rainbow of options!
 Overall, the Leuchtturm1917 is one of the best notebooks you’ll ever own It will definitely be there when your grandchildren are ready to read about your adventures.

-While the paper is decent quality, it is thinner than all of the notebooks on this list.
-This means you will have some bleed thru with heavier pens or markers.
-Make sure you test your pens on some of the tear-out pages to avoid a mess.
+While the paper is decent, it is thinner than all of the notebooks on this list.
+So, this means you will have some bleed thru with heavier pens or markers.
+Consequently, make sure you test your pens on some of the tear-out pages to avoid a mess.

 - 2 bookmarks

-I’m currently using the Scribbles that Matter notebook for my Fall Bullet Journal and I have to say, I’m in love.
+After using the Scribbles that Matter notebook for my Fall Bullet Journal and I have to say I’m in love.
 These notebooks are high quality and so much fun to use.
 Their hardcover is a plush leatherette that feels great in the hand and is easy to wipe clean.
-They come in an iconic version and a pro-version.
-As far as I can tell the only difference between these versions is the original has a cover heavily embossed with their signature doodles, and the pro version is embossed only along the spine and lower back.
+Also, they come in an iconic and a pro version.
+As far as I can tell, the only difference between these versions is the original has a cover heavily embossed with their signature doodles, and the pro version is embossed only along the spine and lower back.

 There are a lot of wonderful reasons to choose this notebook.
-The paper is extremely high quality — thick and smooth and resistant to bleed thru, making it a dream to write on.
-And a built-in Pen Test page in the back ensures you’ll never ruin your new pages.
-The built-in Key and Color Code is also a really fun feature, giving you more ways to customize your journal with less work on your part.
+First, the paper is extremely high quality — thick, smooth, and resistant to bleed thru, making it a dream to write on.
+Next, there’s a built-in pen test page in the back ensures you’ll never ruin your new pages.
+Finally, the built-in key and color code is also a really fun feature, giving you more ways to customize your journal with less work on your part.

 This is also one of the most affordable notebooks on the list and they now have come in three new pastel colors!

-Overall, I’m so impressed with this notebook and I will be using it again and again on my Bullet Journal journey!
-Highly recommended!
+Overall, I’m so impressed with this notebook and I will be using it again and again on my journal journey!

 At 200 pages, this won’t last as long as a Leuchtturm1917.
-This isn’t a deal breaker for me, but it’s something to consider if you want to buy notebooks less often.
-The pen loop on the side is also subject to break, as almost all pen loops are.
+But, this isn’t a deal breaker for me, though it’s something to consider if you want to buy notebooks less often.
+Also, the pen loop on the side is also subject to break, as almost all pen loops are.

 - 192 numbered 100gsm pages

 Dingbats has some of the highest quality paper on the market today.
-They apply a speacial coating to their paper that makes it practically bleed proof!
-In my Dingbats notebook I created a pen test page to test their bleed proof claims.
+They apply a special coating to it that makes it practically bleed proof!
+So, to prove how well it worked, I created a pen test page in my Dingbats notebook to test their bleed proof claims.

 The paper held up amazingly well!
 If ghosting and bleed thru are a big concern for you, definitely give Dingbats a try!